deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 Changing the `replication_mode` of a cluster might work (make sure to shut down all nodes and changing it everywhere at the time), but is not officially supported.

+#### `rpc_secret`

+Garage uses a secret key that is shared between all nodes of the cluster in order to identify these nodes and allow them to communicate together.
+This key should be specified here in the form of a 32-byte hex-encoded random string.
+Such a string can be generated with a command such as `openssl rand -hex 32`.

 #### `rpc_bind_addr`

 The address and port on which to bind for inter-cluster communcations